searingwolfe/mohaa-model-viewer/README.md

 ### Windows

-Right-click the green "<> Code" button and "Download .zip" to download all files shown on your current page.
-Save to any folder.
+Right-click the green "<> Code" button and "Download .zip" to download all files shown on your current pageE.
+Extract its contents and save to any folder.

 Run **`bin\python_installer_updater.bat`** once.
 It detects your Windows version and CPU, installs a suitable Python (Windows 7 → 3.8, Windows 8/8.1 → 3.11,